85599/NSE_DATA_COLLECTION/README.md

 # Disclaimer:

 ##### No Suggestion No Recommendation Trade at own risk.
 I am not sebi registered research analyst or financial adviser.
-Please consult your financial advisor before trading
+Please consult your financial advisor before trading.